 \subsection{The fermion number observables}

-It is clear that the two-point function themselves can be regarded as inclusive measurements of the the created particles, in which all possible final states are summed over under the weight $e^{-Er}$ for the Euclidean correlator.
-As such, they can be regarded as the coordinate space version of the $e^{+}e^{-} \rightarrow X$ type inclusive total cross sections in which the $r^{-2}$ plays the role of the total energy $Q^2$.
+It is clear that the two-point function themselves can be regarded as inclusive measurements on the the created particles, in the sense that all possible final states are summed over under the weight $e^{-Er}$ for the Euclidean correlator.
+As such, they can be regarded as the coordinate space version of the $e^{+}e^{-} \rightarrow X$ type inclusive total cross sections where the $r^{-2}$ plays the role of the total energy $Q^2$.
 Clearly, like the real process, one can introduce more complicate measurements on the final state particles.
 In this work we will investigate a specific measurement, which counts the number of particles above a given low rapidity threshold.
 Namely, in the form factor expansion, we introduce an additional weighting function